 Piping systems have two widely used plastic options, HDPE and PVC pipes.
 But the question of whether HDPE pipes are better than PVC pipes keeps confusing a lot of people.
 Let’s find out what these options are, which one is better, and why.

-HDPE Pipes: These are manufactured from polyethylene, a thermoplastic polymer.
+These are manufactured from polyethylene, a thermoplastic polymer.
 HDPE stands for high-density polyethylene, which makes these pipes incredibly sturdy and impact-resistant.

-PVC Pipes: PVC or polyvinyl chloride, is a synthetic plastic material used to produce rigid, sturdy pipes.
+PVC or polyvinyl chloride, is a synthetic plastic material used to produce rigid, sturdy pipes.
 PVC pipes are a common sight in plumbing and drainage systems.

 When it comes to longevity, HDPE pipes take the lead.
 Here’s why: